pupubird/get-github-trending/README.md

-# [https://hackertab.pupubird.com/repositories](https://hackertab.pupubird.com/repositories) will no longer be active
+# [https://hackertab.pupubird.com/repositories](https://hackertab.pupubird.com/repositories) will no longer be active as it was attacked by annonymous spam :C
 <div align="center">

 # Get Github Trending